 From start to finish, rhinoplasty can take around two to three hours to complete.
 This will depend on the complexity of the restructuring of the nose, which will vary with every patient.

 After surgery, it is normal for patients to experience swelling and bruising around the eyes and nose area, as well as tenderness.
-Pain relieve can be issued to ensure patient comfort.
+Pain relief can be issued to ensure patient comfort.
 Patients will also be required to wear a splint over the nose for around seven to ten days.
 This will help to encourage healthy healing and support the new shape.
-Female patients can wear makeup after the splint has been removed, if they wish to diminish the appearance of any bruising.
+Patients can wear makeup after the splint has been removed, if they wish to diminish the appearance of any bruising.
 Most patients are able to return to their work within one to two weeks of rhinoplasty, as well as resume more strenuous activities within three to four weeks post-surgery.

 It can take six to twelve months to see the final results of rhinoplasty, but patients will be able to see an improvement and appreciate the new shape once swelling and bruising has reduced.
 Due to where the small incision sites are in open structure rhinoplasty, there should be minimal scarring.
 If patients have undergone closed rhinoplasty, there will be no visible scarring due to the incisions being within the two nostrils.